Charles University has 17 independent faculties and each faculty has its own specific application procedure and admission requirements.

 c) a completed Master’s degree in a related field of study before entering the first year of doctoral programmes.

-Entrance exams are conducted primarily in the Czech language with the exception of exams for study programmes which will be taught in English, in which case the entrance procedure will be directed in English.
-Foreign nationals who did not attend high school in the Czech Republic and are applying for a study programme taught in Czech may be required to take an additional test to demonstrate their Czech language ability.
+Entrance exams are conducted primarily in the Czech language with the exception of exams for English-taught study programmes, in which case the entire entrance procedure will be directed in English.
+Foreign nationals who did not attend high school in the Czech Republic and are applying for a study programme taught in Czech may be required to take an additional test to demonstrate their Czech language ability - see Study in Czech.

 If you are interested in transferring to our university, please contact the respective faculty to consult your options and check the faculty website.